Alan-Miller/sass/README.md

 - Create a main.scss file.
 When you run ```npm start```, it will create a .css file to match.
 - Create partial .scss files by putting an underscore ("_") at the start of the name.
 - Import all your partials into the main .scss file.
 The order in which you import them can sometimes matter, since the first imports are applied first and then the later imports will tweak those styles if there are any conflicts.
 So if you use a reset CSS file, you should usually put that at the top.
-Notice than when importing partial files, you do NOT include the underscore in the import statement, even though the actual file name starts with underscore.
+Notice than when importing partial files, you do NOT include the underscore in the import statement, even though the actual file name starts with an underscore.
 You also do NOT include the .scss file extension.
 Here is an example of imports.
 All of them are partials.
+For another example, just look in the main.scss file in this repo.
 ```sass
   /* All of these are partials, though we do not add the "_" or the file extension. */
   @import './reset'; /* reset is first because it sets default styles */